 Hopefully, the entire aforementioned manual steps to convert .accdb to .mdb work best for you.
 And now you can easily switch accdb file to mdb.
 But even after trying the above fixes if you fail to convert accdb file to mdb format then make use of some reliable accdb to mdb converter.
 With such accdb to mdb converter, it becomes so easy to convert accdb to mdb online.

 If you need to convert mdb file to accdb then, check out our blog: How To Convert MDB Access Database File Format To ACCDB.

-Besides that if even after the conversion, your Access Database denies to get open.
+Besides that, if even after the conversion, your Access Database denies getting open.
 Then it may have chances that your Access database file is somehow gets corrupted.
-To resolve this corruption issue without any much effort or without going through many manual fixes.
+To resolve this corruption issue without any effort or without going through many manual fixes.

 You just need to try the Access database repair and recovery tool for fixing up any kind of corruption and damaged database issue.
-MS Access Repair And Recovery Tool is the most proficient repair tool which is highly prominent in resolving MS Access related errors and bugs and restore the database to whole new fresh file without any difficulty.
+This tool is the most proficient repair tool which is highly prominent in resolving MS Access related errors and bugs and restore the database to a whole new fresh file without any difficulty.